St. James Pilgrim Route Cologne/Bonn - Trier - Schengen

-A long distance hiking trail for pilgrims from Magdeburg by the river Elbe, to the Py-renees connects the Eifel to Poland and France.
-Jacob’s pilgrimage routes to the tomb of St. James in Santiago de Compostela do not only exist in Spain but also here in the Eifel.
-With the national concept of the “Jacob’s Pilgrim Route” in Germany, a new connecting path to the great French pilgrim route of Vézelay has been established.
+A long-distance hiking trail for St. James pilgrims from Magdeburg on the Elbe to the Pyrenees links the Eifel with Poland and France.
+St. James' paths to the tomb of St. James the Apostle in Santiago de Compostela existed not only in Spain but also in this country.
+With the supra-regional Way of St. James concept in Germany, a new connecting route to the great French pilgrimage route of Vézelay was established.

 Coming from Cologne, the great distributing station of the pilgrims of St. James in the Rhineland, and Bonn, today's route leads via Trier to Schengen.
 From there there are several possibilities to continue the way to France in the direction of Metz.

 In the northern Eifel, the Jacob's Pilgrimage Route runs from Euskirchen to Hardtburg Castle.
 The ruins, lonely in the forest, still give an impressive idea of the fortified nature of the Eifel castles in the high Middle Ages.
 Then it goes down to Kreuzweingarten, whose pilgrimage church is a "must" for every pilgrim.
 Since earliest times, a larger particle of the cross has been venerated here.
 The next destination of the day is the walled city of Bad Münstereifel.
 Coming from Bad Münstereifel, the route continues via Roderath, Frohngau, Engelgau (Ahe chapel in the Genfbach valley) to Blankenheim and Kronenburg.